Anne-Elizabeth Stone: Career

 At the 2018 World Fencing Championships in Wuxi, Stone finished with a bronze medal for her best individual result to date, falling in the semi-finals to eventual champion Sofia Pozdniakova.
 In January 2019, she achieved the No. 1 individual ranking in the United States for Women's Saber.
 In June 2019 she won her first gold medal at the Pan-American Games, and as a result achieved a career high ranking of 5th in the world.

 In 2013 Stone obtained a BA in political science from Princeton University.

 She qualified to represent the United States in fencing at the 2020 Olympics in Tokyo.
 She competed individually and in the team event alongside teammates Mariel Zagunis, Dagmara Wozniak, and Francesca Russo.

+Stone commissioned as an officer in the US Navy Medical Corps in 2022 and is currently earning her medical doctorate from the Uniformed Services University of the Health Sciences.